-When you were little was the only screen in your home the TV in the living room?
+When you were little there was probably just one screen in the entire house – the tv.

 It's a far cry from today when the average British family has eight screens around the house – and kids use them for everything from homework to organising their social lives.